Zettlr/zettlr-docs/README.md

 ## New Pages and Changes to the Structure

 New pages in our documentation will require some structural adjustments, which you need to discuss beforehand.
-If you have an idea on how to structure the documentation, please discuss your proposal on our [forum](https:/7forum.zettlr.com).
+If you have an idea on how to structure the documentation, please discuss your proposal on our [forum](https://forum.zettlr.com).

 ## The Structure

-All source files reside in the `docs` directory.
-The images reside in the `img` directory within the `docs`-directory.
-The names of the files should speak for themselves.
-The `assets`-subdirectory holds additional files that are necessary for building the docs.
+These docs are multi-language.
+Inside the `docs`-subdirectory, you'll find all languages inside ISO-coded directories.
+Inside these, you will find one `assets`-folder, which contains a symbolic link to the top-level assets's `app.css`-file.
+The rest of the files are independent and unique for each language.

 You can create a `resources` directory on the root level to store additional files that you may need, as the `.gitignore` file will not commit this directory.